theintdev/theintdev.github.io/README.md

    git pull theintdev master
    ```

-3. Create a new topic branch (off the main project `master` branch) to
+3. Create a new article branch (off the main project `master` branch) to
    contain your article:

    ```bash